Azure/az-hop/docs/tutorials/quickstart.md

    ```

 1. Fix the install.sh script
-In the `deploy` folder, change line 14 of the `install.sh` script from
+In the `deploy/resources` folder, change line 14 of the `install.sh` script from

 ```
 git clone --recursive https://github.com/Azure/az-hop.git